alboehm/alboehm.github.io/_pages/about.md

 My interests lie at the intersection of theory, hardware, and software, and I want to be a GNC engineer focusing on space systems.

 I developed an interest in guidance, navigation, and controls by working on solar sails in my NASA internships.
-After I graduated from the University of Alabama with my BS in MechE, I developed formation flying tools for a satellite startup.
-Currently, I am a first-year Aero MS student at the University of Colorado in the Astrodynamics & Satellite Navigation focus area.
+After I graduated from the University of Alabama with a BS in MechE, I developed formation flying tools for a satellite startup.
+This past summer, led a test campaign to characterize thermal bias on star tracker attitude estimates.
+Currently, I am a second-year Aero MS student at the University of Colorado in the Astrodynamics & Satellite Navigation focus area.

 #### Contact Info